Duke Energy Kentucky Electric Rate Review

 Learn how we're building a smarter, more reliable energy future.

-The request is for an overall increase of approximately 12.5% averaged across all customer groups.
-If approved, a residential customer who uses an average of 1,000 kilowatt-hours of electricity each month would pay about $112.08 per month, an increase of about $15.62.
-Nonresidential customers would see an average increase of approximately 10.1%, though actual bill impacts will vary based on rate type, electric usage and demand.
+The request is for an overall increase of approximately 17.8% averaged across all customer groups.
+If approved, a residential customer who uses an average of 1,000 kilowatt-hours of electricity each month would pay about $142 per month, an increase of about $25.
+Bill impacts to nonresidential customers will vary based on rate type, electric usage and demand.

-The Kentucky Public Service Commission, which regulates utilities in the commonwealth, continues to review our recent request.
-The commission also hosted a public meeting on Feb.
-13 in Edgewood to solicit input from customers and other stakeholders, and conducted an evidentiary hearing on Feb.
-19-20 in Frankfort.
+The Kentucky Public Service Commission, which regulates utilities in the Commonwealth, will review our recent request.
+The commission will host a public meeting to solicit input from customers and other stakeholders and conduct an evidentiary hearing in Frankfort.
 Once the extensive review process is complete, the commission will make a final decision on our request and adjust rates as appropriate.
-We expect this entire process to be complete in the first half of 2020.
+We expect this entire process to be complete with new rates effective around July 2023.

 How a rate case works